 How to volunteer Back to how-to homepage Things you'll need A passion Time, sometimes very little time Volunteering opportunities come in many shapes and sizes.
+Some volunteer a few hours regularly, others when called upon by an organisation.
+You could volunteer in your neighborhood, online or in other countries.
 This guide will help you find out what is possible and how to begin volunteering.
 What type of cause or organisation?
 A good way to start is to list down the sort of cause or organisation you would like to help.
 List what skills you have to offer Do you have IT skills, housekeeping, driving, teaching, creative, caring, fundraising, organising or perhaps you are good making friends.
 Work out how much time you can give Be clear about how much time you want/are able to volunteer from the outset.
 Find the organisation for you Identify organisations which operate in your area or for the cause you're interested in.
 Get references Do your research Trialing/shadowing periods

 How to set up a microvolunteering project Back to how-to homepage Things you'll need time resources internet a microvolunteering action idea Microvolunteering can be described as easy, no commitment, free to participate actions that can be completed in less than 30 minutes.
+They are mostly online based but there are some which can be done offline.
 What attracts people to a microvolunteering action?
 To entice people to microvolunteer for you, you’ll need to get in to their mind to see what motivates them to participate in this particular form of volunteering.
 Bite sized: Can be completed in under 30 minutes.Non location based: Participation can be accomplished from almost anywhere in the world.Visible feedback: Volunteers like to see how they have contributed and who else is participating.
 Where does a non-profit start?
 With a great idea of course!
 But what if you don’t have that world changing idea.
-Involve other staff members You'll need to introduce your idea of a microvolunteering action to other staff members on top of having to get them to buy-in to the microvolunteering concept.
-Produce a written plan Your plan should also include some or all of the following details: So, what’s next?
+Involve other staff members Produce a written plan Your plan should also include some or all of the following details: So, what’s next?